Base Rules

 Each object you find has a certain value assigned by the referee:

 A bag of coins takes an Inventory slot.
 When in town, you can trade items from one category for another in the same category (at the referee’s discretion, just say what you are looking for).
-Alternatively, 4 mundane objects are worth 1 valuable, and 4 valuables are worth 1 treasure.
+Alternatively, 4 mundane objects are worth 1 useful object, 4 useful objects are worth 1 valuable, and 4 valuables are worth 1 treasure.
 More details for the referee here!

 Carousing!

-When you are back to town after an adventure, it is time to spend your loot.
-Here are a few options:
+When you are back to town, it is time to spend your loot!
+Choose one of these activities :

 Get drunk and get known!
 For each Valuable spent in such way, you gain a hangover and a new random friend in town.
 This friend will do favours for you but stay in this town.
 If you end up spending the equivalent of a Treasure, one of your friends becomes a Follower and goes with you in your adventures, acting as a class-less character (until it levels up!).
 Followers take Psyche slots.